 - Sign in to YouTube.

-If you want YouTubers to see that you’ve subscribed, then you can just turn this switch off.
+If you want YouTubers to see that you’ve subscribed, you can turn this switch off.

-If you want to let a YouTuber know that you’ve shared their video, the easiest way is to look if they’re active on that social network and then tag them directly in the post.
+If you want to let a YouTuber know that you’ve shared their video, the easiest way is to look if they’re active on that social network and then tag them directly in the post by messaging the YouTuber.